About the course

 Liverpool Hope University is one of the country's leading providers of Initial Teacher Education.
 In the most recent National Student Survey 97% of our undergraduate QTS students expressed overall satisfaction with provision, placing us top among the fifty largest providers of teacher training in the UK and 16% above the national average.

-The PGCE Early Years course is a postgraduate qualification aimed at high-quality graduates wishing to pursue a career in Early Years teaching.
+The PGCE Primary (3-7) course is a postgraduate qualification aimed at high-quality graduates wishing to pursue a career in Early Years teaching.
 It is an intensive, demanding yet very rewarding programme running from late August to July Tutors are dedicated to individual student support and to working closely with our partners in local schools.

 Our teaching staff come from a variety of academic and professional backgrounds, with a rich diversity of experience in many types of schools.
 We are committed to the idea that teachers are formed not trained and need both theoretical and practical preparation to be truly outstanding teachers.
 Our lectures and workshops are engaging and interactive, supporting you in becoming well-informed and reflective professionals who can take independent judgements and are ready to be full members of a school community.